julian-M3141/or-mapper-java/README.md

 # or-mapper-java

-This framework supports functionality for or-mapping using a PostgreSQL database.
+This framework supports functionality for code-first or-mapping using a PostgreSQL database.
 It supports saving, updating, selecting and deleting objects.
 It also supports one-to-many and many-to-many relationships, custom queries, a fluent api for custom conditions and ordering.
 Inheritance is implemented with table-per-type,